MainTrain 2017 Content Preview

 Weibull Analysis goes beyond typical RAM analysis.
 It emphasizes the probability of fulfilling a specified function instead of an average time to failure.
 Statistical life data analysis is particularly applicable to assets having operating and maintenance history with well documented failure events.
 Such events should be recorded and sorted by failure causes.
 Some of the maintenance management related outcomes and applications of life data analysis are: (1) Failure forecasting and prediction, (2) Evaluating corrective action plans, (3) Maintenance planning and cost effective replacement strategies, (4) Spare parts forecasting, (5) Calibration of complex design systems.Mechanical, electrical, electronic, materials, quality, design and even human failures can be modelled and predicted using failure data analysis techniques.
 We will discuss how failure data analysis complements other reliability analysis methods.
 We will cover: (1) Creating failure probability plot, (2) Determining reliability and probability of failure at any operating time, (3) Determining item’s predominant failure patterns (physics of the failure), (4) Confirming appropriate consequence management strategies selection, (5) Calculating time based task frequencies.Weibull Analysis is useful for a wide range of problems and applications.
 It is the leading method for analyzing life data.
 Basic Weibull Analysis consists of plotting failure data on Weibull probabilistic paper and interpreting the plot.
 Predictions of failures and their corresponding costs, spare parts consumption, labor usage, failure rates, electrical outages can be determined accurately with this magnificent statistical tool.
 The major advantage of Weibull Analysis is its ability to provide accurate failure analysis and forecasts with extremely small samples.
 Predominant failure patterns, failure probabilities, consequence management policies and optimum replacement times can be easily determined at the failure cause level.
 This technique adds Evidence-Based decision making to our Asset Management efforts.Workshop participants will create and interpret Weibull plots with data provided.
 We will discuss how to use and interpret 4 forms of the Weibull distributions representing Reliability, Probability of Failure, Failure Rate and Probability Density Function for their practical use in failure data analysis.

 Mechanical and process assets are widely analyzed for reliability amongst industrial users.
 Electrical power system assets have been widely analyzed by electrical utility companies for health index, risk profiles and financial impact assessments.
 However, very little work has been done to fully analyze the parameters of electrical power systems assets in industrial environments such as mining, petrochemical, manufacturing, pipelines, etc. Electrical assets such as transformers, cables and circuit breakers are critical to uptime as almost all processes are reliant on stable electrical power.
-Yet most non-utilities don't perform in-depth assessments on their power distribution equipment, even though they are critical to plant reliability and sustainability.This presentation is broken into two parts.
+Yet most non-utilities don't perform in-depth assessments on their power distribution equipment, even though they are critical to plant reliability and sustainability.This workshop is broken into two parts.
 First, it examines maintenance requirements and what types of tests and inspections can be performed to evaluate the condition of critical power system equipment.
 These field diagnostics are based on the NETA (International Electrical Testing Association) specifications for maintenance testing of electrical power systems and equipment.
 The elements of a comprehensive electrical maintenance program and a quality management system based on the latest edition of the CSA Z463 Maintenance of Electrical Systems will also be discussed.
-Second, the presentation will detail how this maintenance data is used to perform a comprehensive evaluation of the installed power systems assets.
+Second, the workshop participants will learn how this maintenance data is used to perform a comprehensive evaluation of the installed power systems assets.
 Areas covered will be failure mode and failure curves analysis, health index formulation, current condition and risk matrix, consequence cost / risk profile and lastly how to approach the cost of ownership and capital program development.
 This directly integrates the work that’s been done in utilities with the opportunity in the industrial sector.

 Effective maintenance plays a crucial role in today’s business.
 In order to manage costs, organizations attempt to get the most from their people and assets.
 Effective alignment between departments can dramatically improve asset reliability, reduce operation and maintenance costs and improve the effectiveness of the workforce.This presentation is intended to provide participants with the information and awareness they need to manage assets effectively.
 The need of cooperation between the operations and maintenance departments, as well as other departments such as supply chain will be discussed.
 Employees require more than high level principles; they must understand their role and how effective cooperation at all levels will provide value to the on-going operations, thereby allowing the business to remain profitable.
 Further, the presentation will examine the concept of Operational Excellence as the beginning of a transformation to a planned culture throughout the entire organization.
 Key to this topic is confirming who is in charge.
 Is the asset dictating how things should be done or are the people running it in charge?Asset management professionals often find themselves challenged by competing priorities in an effort to keep the system running.
 This session follows how maintenance tasks are initiated with work prioritization being a key element.
 Various roles will be discussed as well as the importance of scheduling and getting everyone on board with the schedule.
 Potential subtopics tailored to time restrictions: (1) Why do planned maintenance?
 (2) Cost of a break-in event, (3) Risk-based work selection, (4) Screening and approval of work, (5) Operators role in maintenance, (6) Operations, maintenance and supply chain departments’ role in scheduling, (7) Operations and maintenance coordination and roles, and (8) Managing the daily work list.